DarkBunneh/ProjectFiles/README.md

 If you'd like to use this file as a global configuration file, put it in: **/etc/tmux.conf**

 If you'd like to use this file as a personal configuration file to override any existing global file: **/home/username/.tmux.conf**

+### stats.sh
+This small script was my first attempt at Unix scripting a LONG time ago.
+It does nothing but clears the screen and prints some system information.
+I only make this file available for those of you who were once in my position of wanting to script but had no place to start.
+I believe this file is a wonderful place to start.
+Download it, learn from it, hack it and use it.
+The only way you're going to learn is by DOING.
+So take, and DO.